-Stage 2

-An Invitation to Tender (ITTW 1) is issued to the qualifying candidates on the short list.
-Their tender submissions are evaluated under the tender evaluation criteria - see page 45.
+Stage 2 An Invitation to Tender (ITTW-1, ITTW-1a, ITTW-5, ITTW-6 or ITTW-8) is issued to the qualifying candidates on the short list.
+Their tender submissions are evaluated under the tender evaluation criteria - see page 43.